Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deleting all the regular files
+counting the number of directories and sub-directories